Audit checklist · 2026 owner-led SMB proof refresh

 Billing export

-CSV or PDF from your bank, card, or accounting tool — 12 months of charges preferred to catch annual subscriptions
+CSV or PDF from your card, accounting tool, invoice folder, direct debits, or marketplace receipts — 12 months preferred to catch annual subscriptions

 Seat license counts